robinrendle/strtr/README.md

 - Run `npm install` to fetch the dependencies.
 - Then run `npm start` to compile Sass.
 - [`live-server`](https://www.npmjs.com/package/live-server) will automatically update the browser with any changes.
-- By default styles are not minified but they can be optionally if you run `npm run-script minify`.
+- By default styles are not minified but they can be optionally if you run `npm run-script build`.

 - Everything gets compiled into the `./build` dir so that I know it’s been compiled and minified.